PraneshASP/vscode-solidity-inspector/README.md

 - Forge asm-optimized o/p generation for the current file (or) selected file(s).
 - Forge storage-layout o/p generation for the current file (or) selected file(s).
 - Flatten current file (or) selected file(s).
-- Inline highlighting unused imports in the code editor.
+- Inline highlighting in code editor for unused imports.

 ---